rsingh641/deploy-webapp/Readme.md

 ### `./.sops.yaml`
 Configuration file for SOPS (Secrets OPerationS) which defines how secrets should be encrypted and decrypted.
+It uses Azure keyvault keys to encrypt secrets stored in repository.

 ### `./config`
 Configuration files for different environments and general settings.